boennecd/dynamichazard/cran-comments.md

 I used the build with codename trusty for the GCC 4.8.4.
 It is needed for the c++11 syntax I use

 ## R CMD check results
-There were no ERRORs or and only one warning which is on travis-ci.
+There were no errors and only one warning which is on travis-ci.

 There are two notes travis-ci: checking installed package size ...
 NOTE